-ENB's 'Lest We Forget' returns to Sadler's Wells in September 2015.
-Dates, times and prices TBC.
+ENB's 'Lest We Forget' returns to Sadler's Wells in September 2018.
+This review is from the work's 2014 premiere.

 How do you capture the horrors of the First World War in dance?
 How do you represent the brutality, the impact of the deaths of over 16 million people, the seismic social shifts that took place as a result of disillusionment in the trenches?
 Tamara Rojo’s English National Ballet offers an occasionally too elegant but ultimately galvanising response in the form of four pieces created by leading choreographers: Liam Scarlett’s ‘No Man’s Land’, George Williamson’s ‘Firebird’, Russell Maliphant’s ‘Second Breath’, and Akram Khan’s ‘Dust’.

 Scarlett’s ‘No Man’s Land’ begins with thrilling boldness, but lapses too quickly into lyricism.
 What haunts here is Jon Bausor’s subtly disturbing design: the backdrop is the wall of a munitions factory partly disfigured by a blasted hole, a striking evocation of the violent impact of the work the women perform there.
 Clad in their dark blue factory uniforms, the women initially strike a muscular pose, feet spread, mouths opened to the skies in silent agony.
 Bausor and Scarlett were both struck by the discovery that the women who packed explosives into shells were called ‘canaries’, because the chemicals turned their hands yellow.
 The dancers’ hands are coloured accordingly – which lends an added piquant dimension to the choreography, not least as those yellow hands rove over the bodies of soldiers who you know they only see in their memories and dreams.